javalin/website/_posts/tutorials/2017-08-06-javalin-email-example-kotlin.md

 <small>**It might be a good idea to create a test-account instead of using your real gmail credentials.*</small>

-When you have made the changes to the code, run the program and go to `http://localhost:7000`.
+When you've made the changes to the code, run the program and go to `http://localhost:7000`.
 You will see a simple unstyled form with an input field, a textarea and a button.
 Fill in the form and click the button to test your email server.
 After you click the button, your browser is redirected to `/contact-us/success` (if the email was sent).